kharismapr/TugasPemrogramanB_Kelompok18/README.md

-# Numerical Solution of Diode Circuit
+# Numerical Solution of Diode Circuit Using Newton-Raphson Method

 ```txt
 Kelompok 18